ishfahanirsyd/DES_mysteron/README.md

 - With nebular emission: `$AURA/simulations/scripts/make_hostlib_quenched_mpi_mod.py –neb -o output-directory`
 - Without nebular emission: `$AURA/simulations/scripts/make_hostlib_quenched_mpi_mod.py -o output-directory`

-Example of output directory: `/output_hostlib_mpi/SFH_mpi/fixed/with_neb_av0-1`

-When creating the output directory, a subdirectory named `SN_ages` must also be created inside it.
-This subdirectory is used to store the age distribution of supernovae.

 Final output used in the thesis: `$hostlib/output_hostlib_mpi/SFH_mpi/fixed/with_neb_av0-1`